 Laura Esquirel’s 1989 novel Like Water for Chocolate is a unique blend of recipes, history, and magical realism.

-The story focuses on Tita and her family and their life on their ranch during wartime.
+The story focuses on Tita and her family and their life on their ranch during wartime in Mexico.
 Cooking is woven in with romance and family drama, all with a surreal touch.
 It’s beautiful, heartbreaking, and magical, and the perfect travel companion.

 “The bar is in full swing and floating rounds of cocktails permeate the garden outside until the air is alive with chatter and laughter and casual innuendo and introductions forgotten on the spot and enthusiastic meetings between women who never knew each other’s names.” -The Great Gatsby